Doctoral study in Māori and Pacific Health

 Fuafiva has worked in academic units and health and social services sectors for the last 20 years as a general manager, researcher and evaluator.
 She has a general interest in research that impacts on the general health and well-being of Pacific families.
 Fuafiva completed many research projects examining health issues affecting Pasifika communities.

 Jade Tamatea (Ngāti Kahungunu, Ngāti Maniapoto) works clinically as an Endocrinologist and Diabetologist at Waikato DHB.
 Based in Hamilton, she is a senior lecturer with Te Kupenga Hauora Māori, with research interest in ethnic healthcare inequities, particularly in diabetes and thyroid disease.
 She is particularly interested in clinical research that addresses the impact the healthcare system plays in inequities.
-Jade completed a PhD in Medicine in 2019 at the University of Auckland, title “Whakangungu Rākau – Incidence, Severity and Treatment Outcomes of Thyrotoxicosis for Māori.”
-Find out more: Dr Jade Tamatea
+Jade completed a PhD in Medicine in 2019 at the University of Auckland, titled “Whakangungu Rākau – Incidence, Severity and Treatment Outcomes of Thyrotoxicosis for Māori.”

 Past research topics